yourbasic/api/README.md

 ### Math is simple

+> If people do not believe that mathematics is simple,
+> it is only because they do not realize how complicated life is.

+*John von Neumann*

 If you can model your API on a mathematical abstraction, such as a set or an interval, you're almost home free.
+Mathematical abstractions tend to be atomic, well-specified, independent, composable entities with a long story of use, abuse and improvements along the way.

 TODO: *Add example*

 ### Keep it consistent

-> Si fueris Romae, Romano vivito more.
+> si fueris Romae, Romano vivito more

 When in Rome, do as the Romans do.
 In Java it's `toString`, `equals`, and `size`;